Blendify/blender-manual/trunk/blender_docs/manual/animation/drivers/drivers_panel.rst

           Distance.

 Name
-   Name to use in scripted expressions.
+   Name for use in scripted expressions.
-   The name must start with a letter and no spaces or dots are allowed.
+   The name must start with a letter, and only contain letters, digits, or ``_``.

 Variable Type
    The type of variable to use.